Electronics: KiCad PCB fabrication and the cap-fun project

 discharge

-switch pressed, the capacitor is discharging through the LED, lighting it up with brightness proportionally to the voltage across the cap (and the LED fades over time) - with both buttons pressed, the LED is on and its brightness moves towards a stable point where it stays (quite bright but not fully bright)2
+switch pressed, the capacitor is discharging through the LED, lighting it up with brightness proportionally to the voltage across the cap (and the LED fades over time) - with both buttons pressed, the LED is on and its brightness reaches a stable point where it stays (quite bright but not fully bright)2

 The resistor and capacitor values are chosen so that the charge/discharge times are good for playing and teaching with the circuit: nothing happens too quickly or too slowly.3